 If you’re still wedded to the traditional brief-and-pitch beauty parade, all this probably sounds like pie-in-the-sky.
 But that’s fine – it’s not for everyone.

 To adopt this approach, you’ll need complete conviction that your proposition will appeal more strongly to fewer clients.
 It’s the opposite of sales being a numbers game.

-You also need to be comfortable walking away – and not just when a brief arrives or the budget’s too low.
-It relies on giving clients on ongoing sense of jeopardy and being willing to stand your ground – at all times.
+You also need to be comfortable saying no and walking away – and not just when a brief arrives or the budget’s too low.
+It relies on giving clients an ongoing sense of jeopardy and being willing to stand your ground – at all times.

 If you can tick these boxes, then you can dramatically improve how you sell.

 “Today I’ve completed my biggest ever single sale.
 And it’s in no small part a result of the guidance you gave to us/me during the work we did together.

 I now feel like I can simply be me, shaping well thought through programmes of work with people, that are of demonstrable value to customers and which are easy for the right kind of customers to buy.

 I’ve always been okay at sales, but you’ve made me a whole heap better and, importantly, made the process substantially more enjoyable”